FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 software- based networking systems based on Commercial Off-the-Shelf (COTS) CPU hardware vs purpose-built ASIC / NPU / FPGA hardware.

 {::comment}

-    [MB3]: What is meant here?
+    MB3: What is meant here?
 What is specific to these systems?
     Do we need to have this mention at this stage?

-    [VP]: Do not distinguish in abstract
+    VP: Do not distinguish in abstract

-    [MK]: Updated text to focus on COTS hardware vs purpose-built hardware.
+    MK: Updated text to focus on COTS hardware vs purpose-built hardware.
 Let us know if this requires further text in abstract.
          (We should keep it concise.)